mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 throughout Solomani history, the origins of the SFSCWU are generally held to have started with efforts to organise starship labour in the Solomani Rim.
-This was done in the face of the increasingly pro- megacorp policies favoured by Emperor Zhakirov.
+This was done in the face of the increasingly pro- megacorp policies favored by Emperor Zhakirov.
 The union was resisted by the megacorps, as well as the larger sector-wide corporations operating in the Rim, resulting in the unions’ increased support of the nascent Solomani separatist movement in the 8th and 9th centuries.